 - Franks, P., 1999.
 “Transcendental arguments, reason, and scepticism: contemporary debates and the origins of post-Kantianism,” in R. Stern (ed.), Transcendental arguments: problems and prospects, Oxford: Oxford University Press.

 - –––, 2005.
-All or nothing: systematicity, transcendental arguments, and skepticism in German Idealism, Cambridge, Mass.: Harvard University Press.
+All or nothing: systematicity, transcendental arguments, and skepticism in German Idealism, Cambridge, MA.: Harvard University Press.

 - Gava, G., forthcoming.
 “Kant, the third antinomy, and transcendental arguments,” Pacific Philosophical Quarterly.